tafadzwagonera/dutuphp/README.rst

 badly for these to happen then look no further, DutuPHP is the right tool for you.

-**What is DutuPHP?** It's a unified, object oriented database access API for both PDO and mysqli.
+**So, what is DutuPHP?** It's a unified, object oriented database access API for both PDO and mysqli.
 DutuPHP supports 5.3 and later versions.
 If you want to know more about DutuPHP visit dutuphp.com_, for the most part this article focuses on bringing you up to speed with using